firecracker-microvm/firecracker/SECURITY-POLICY.md

 The external customers are included in this group based on the scale of their Firecracker usage in production.
-The pre-disclosure list may also contain significant external security contributors that can join the effort to fix the vulnerability during the embargo period.
+The pre-disclosure list may also contain significant external security contributors that can join the effort to fix the issue during the embargo period.

-At the end of the embargo period, maintainers will publicly release information about the vulnerability together with the Firecracker patches that mitigate it.
+At the end of the embargo period, maintainers will publicly release information about the security issue together with the Firecracker patches that mitigate it.